mtwasetku-ui/physioto/src/content/blog/frozen-shoulder-adhesive-capsulitis-home-physiotherapy.md

 ### Stretching Programme

 A structured home stretching programme — specifically targeting the directions of greatest restriction — is an essential complement to hands-on treatment and must be performed consistently, typically twice daily, between physiotherapy visits.
-Michael will teach the specific stretches most relevant to your pattern of restriction using your actual furniture and door frames at home.
+Micheal will teach the specific stretches most relevant to your pattern of restriction using your actual furniture and door frames at home.

 ### Pendulum and Gravity-Assisted Exercises